wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     ```

-1. We also need a new token of rounded corners that would be useful to a token, so place this `Elements.token.ts` file:
+1. Note, above we used a new token describing rounded corners (`asImageRounded`).
+This would belong to the design system of the site, and should be placed in an `Elements.token.ts` file:

+    ```
-`const asImageRounded = addClasses('rounded-lg');`
+    const asImageRounded = addClasses('rounded-lg');
-and remember to export it.
+    ```
+    We have already touched the `elements.token.ts` file in a previous step but you can see these tokens use the same [FClasses](Development/Architecture/FClasses) that the components are using and add styling via `addClasses`.

 ## 6. Let's use that Header Image Component both on the front page and gallery page.